RanolP/UnderelectrifiedSky/README.md

 A skyblock modpack without electricity.

-**Warning**: This status of modpack is very WIP but usable.
+**Warning**: The status of modpack is very WIP but usable.
 You may got bad experiences.

 ## Mod List